World Pride Month may be gone for another year but that doesn't mean we can't continue to celebrate truly authentic LGBTQ+ content.

 There are a great many brands who show support for the LGBTQ+ community but it's great to see one who hasn't just adopted the rainbow flag for a few weeks, they positioned the community at the heart of their campaign and at the heart of their business, then celebrated alongside them.
 Where Virgin Atlantic really won and where many brands could take note is that they focussed on creating a fun, engaging and issues focussed campaign with the LGBTQ+ community at its core, but one that everybody wanted to join in with regardless of their sexual orientation.

 Brooks, Brown and Davies are all judges for The DADI Awards and Knox and Parker for The Drum Content Awards.
-Both deadlines are fast approaching, make sure you submit your application before July 5 for The DADI Awards and August 2 for The Content Awards.
+Both deadlines are fast approaching, make sure you submit your application before August 2 for The Content Awards.
+You can still apply for the DADI Awards by applying for an extension.